olliebrownlow/microservices-blog-app/README.md

 Each module (service or frontend) contains a Dockerfile which can be used to create a docker image of that module, which can then be run in a docker container.

-Each service and the event-bus has a kubernetes deployment yaml config file to create the infrastructure necessary for each of these parts of the programme to communicate with one another in the ways set out in earlier sections above.
+Each module has a kubernetes deployment yaml config file to create the infrastructure necessary for each of these parts of the programme to communicate with one another in the ways set out in earlier sections above.

+The application also contains an NGINX Ingress controller (see the ingress-srv.yaml file in the infra\k8s folder) to aid with communication from the world outside the cluster.

 Once the application is up and running, each module will be running once, each in a separate pod and all part of one node, the only node in the cluster.